Wisc-HCI/Tabula/README.md

 # Tabula

+Welcome to the Tabula repository!

-Tabula exists within two separate repositories: an Android frontend and a Python backend.
+The actual code for Tabula is within two separate repositories: an Android frontend and a Python backend.
 The frontend and the backend communicate with each other through the Robot Operating System (ROS).

+## Download Tabula

 Download code for each repository here:

 Frontend: https://github.com/Wisc-HCI/TabulaUI

 Backend: https://github.com/Wisc-HCI/TabulaSynthesizer

+You can find instructions for running Tabula within each of these repositories.